Variation formulae for the volume of coassociative submanifolds: Abstract

 \section{Abstract}

 We prove new variation formulae for the volume of coassociative submanifolds, expressed in terms of $G_2$ data.
-The main result concerns variations within the moduli space of coassociative submanifolds.
-If the submanifold is totally geodesic, its stability depends only on the ambient Ricci curvature.
-Our results apply, for example, to coassociative fibrations.
+These formulae highlight the role of the ambient torsion and Ricci curvature.
+As a special case, we obtain a second variation formula for variations within the moduli space of coassociative submanifolds.
+These results apply, for example, to coassociative fibrations.
+We illustrate our formulae with several examples, both homogeneous and non.